abalkin/kcc/README.md

 complex library stacks, a typical k solution involves several factors of magninude less code, usually implemented by a small and agile team, and rarely requires external dependencies.
-The k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust solutions for mission-critical tasks.
+The k paradigm enables unprecedented efficiency and ease of prototyping, development, testing, deployment and support of highly efficient and robust systems.

-The source of the power is in the language itself which was designed from ground up primarily as a *tool of thought*.
+The power is in the language itself which was designed from ground up primarily as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language all work together to suggest and support creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
-Contrary to the majority of other programming paradigms, a k programmer spends most of the time on thinking rather than typing.
+Contrary to the majority of other programming workflows, a k programmer spends most of the time on thinking rather than typing and navigating the source code tree.
 The actual attack on the problem is performed exclusively via REPL.
-Rapid interactive prototyping driven by agile and fluent train of thought and interrupted by as few keystrokes as possible is the essence of the programming experience in k.
+Rapid interactive prototyping driven by agile and fluent thought process and interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.

+In addition to being an excellent tool of thought for problem solving, k is also an astonishingly efficient language.
+The entire system, a tiny binary executable only 100 kilobytes in size, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
+The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at firstl.
+It is also not uncommon for k newcomers to experience total shock when they first witness what kind of power one can wield with a few precise keystrokes.

 This tutorial aims to take users familiar with conventional languages to become